DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/screenshots-and-videos.md

 ## Screenshots

-TestCafe allows you to take screenshots of the webpage under test at any moment during test run, or automatically whenever a test fails.
+TestCafe allows you to take screenshots of the tested webpage at any moment during test run, or automatically whenever a test fails.

 > Important!
 Screenshots are not supported when you run tests in [remote browsers](browsers/browser-support.md#browsers-on-remote-devices).